Neandertals, Denisovans, Anthropology 101

-Update July 2012: This was one of the first efforts to comprehensively review anthropology textbooks for fall 2011 with regard to Neandertal admixture findings and Denisovan discoveries.
+Update July 2012: This was one of the first efforts to comprehensively review anthropology textbooks for fall 2011 with regard to Neandertals, Denisovans, and findings of admixture.
 There were several updates posted (search on “Denisovans” for more), and two related content sections: Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.

 Fall 2011 is the first full academic year featuring splashy press reports of admixture between modern humans and both Neandertals and Denisovans.
 These are exciting times for the human origins segment of Anthropology 101, but we need to go beyond current textbooks.
 We also need to defend against racist interpretations of admixture data.

 In 2011, not a single four-fields textbook mentioned the 2010 Denisovan finds, and only one–the Scupin and DeCorse textbook that became available in July 2011–discusses the Neandertal interbreeding.

 Obviously revisions have to be in the pipeline long before print editions emerge.
 Of course we cannot blame textbooks for not having up-to-the-minute currency–after all, even peer-reviewed articles in the geneticist community are playing catch-up: “the shifting landscape has caught many geneticists off their footing” comments John Hawks, who predicts “a large-scale reorganization of the science of human origins is upon us.”